Mobile SEO: 5 Best Practices to Follow for 2021

 An index is a vast search engine database, which gets collected according to its usefulness to the online information seekers who visit that search engine to gather their data.
 During a search for information by a user, the search engines refer to their index to gather the most relevant content.
 It then offers the content before the user and makes attempts to resolve the search query.
 The mobile-first index feature of Google suggests that the search engine utilizes the content’s mobile version to rank and index.

 There are several search engine optimization services available.
-Some of the five best mobile SEO practices that can be pursued in the year 2021 are discussed in further details below –
+Some of the five best mobile SEO practices that can be pursued in the year 2021 are discussed in further detail below –

 1. Above the Fold or Page Layout Still has its Prevalence.